Security & Compliance Framework

 • ISO/IEC 27001: Information security management system

-The framework is designed to ensure that while serving criminal defense, the infrastructure maintains the highest standards of security, integrity, and auditability.
+The framework ensures that autonomous, scope-gated penetration testing maintains the highest standards of security, integrity, and auditability.

 2. Risk Management & Assessment